Raygunpewpew1/MTG-Fetcher/README.md

 ---

 ## Installation
-You will need to possibibly copy 'card_template.html' to you public documents folder.
+You will need to possibibly copy 'card_template.html' and 'Collection.db' to you public documents folder.

 ### Requirements